MIDFIELDR/midfieldr/docs/reference/select_basic_cols.md

 # Choose columns of student records

-Subset any of the four MIDFIELD data tables
+Subset one of the four MIDFIELD data tables
-`{student, term, course, degree}` by selecting from that data frame the columns required by other midfieldr functions.
+`{student, term, course, degree}` by selecting the columns required by other midfieldr functions.

 ## Usage